 Which kinds of Medigap plans are provided by AARP?

-UnitedHealthcare provides AARP members with eight different generic Medigap Plans:
+UnitedHealthcare provides AARP members with eight different generic Medigap plans:

 - Plan A: Hospitalization and end-of-life care are the primary focus of Plan A.

-- Plan B: Plan B is identical to Plan A except that it also pays for your Part A deductible.
+- Plan B: Plan B is identical to Plan A, except that it also pays for your Part A deductible.

 - Plan F: For the most comprehensive coverage, opt for Plan F, which includes everything that Plan C does plus coverage for Part B excess charges.
-Individuals who are eligible for Medicare for the first time before 2020 are the only ones who can enroll in this plan.
+Individuals who are eligible for Medicare for the first time before 2020 are the only ones who can enrol in this plan.